 If anyone wants to collect goods, clothing etc. or even to drive to a particular place to help, please check online for what particular organisations and places require as some places have received quite a lot of inappropriate donations while being in great need of other things.

-Supporting refugees in the nearest dispersal area by fundraising or volunteering for a local City of Sanctuary group or other organisations.
+Supporting asylum-seekers and refugees in the nearest dispersal area by fundraising or volunteering for a local City of Sanctuary group or other organisations.

 Some cities have voluntary hosting schemes for destitute asylum seekers which are likely to be in huge need of funds and voluntary help – contact NACCOM for details of where these are.

 See what CoS groups are doing across the country via our Group Activities pages.

 Offer respite breaks and holidays.
 It can be really valuable for asylum seekers and refugees to get away for a day trip or even a few days into the countryside – to experience some local hospitality and culture, to practice English, and just to meet and share with people (don’t forget they have a great deal to offer as well as having needs).
 For other places doing this already see The Grange Home of Sanctuary and this article about a village welcoming asylum seeking women and their children and this news item from Wales.
 Visit our Sanctuary Breaks pages to find out more.

 Click here to sign up to our newsletter which will tell you about all the latest actions.